watson/tweetcat/README.md

 Where `username` is a Twitter user (without the `@`).

-**Gotcha:** Currently both sender and receiver have to be running before you send any data!

 ## Todo's

 - [ ] Allow transfer of binary data
-- [ ] Implement two-way handshake so that one side of the conversation doesn't start sending before the other is listening
+- [x] Implement two-way handshake so that one side of the conversation doesn't start sending before the other is listening

 ## License